Chinese creation myths: Lingxian

-The Lingxian (靈憲), written around AD 120 by the polymath Zhang Heng, thoroughly accounts for the creation of Heaven and Earth.
+The Lingxian (靈憲), written around 120 CE by the polymath Zhang Heng, thoroughly accounts for the creation of Heaven and Earth.

 Before the Great Plainness [or Great Basis, Taisu, 太素] came to be, there was dark limpidity and mysterious quiescence, dim and dark.
 No image of it can be formed.
 Its midst was void; its exterior was non-existence.
 Things remained thus for long ages; this is called obscurity [mingxing, 溟涬].
 It was the root of the Dao… When the stem of the Dao had been grown, creatures came into being and shapes were formed.
 At this stage, the original qi split and divided, hard and soft first divided, pure and turbid took up different positions.
 Heaven formed on the outside, and Earth became fixed within.
 Heaven took its body from the Yang, so it was round and in motion; Earth took its body from the Yin, so it was flat and quiescent.
 Through motion there was action and giving forth; through quiescence there was conjoining and transformation.
 Through binding together there was fertilization, and in time all the kinds of things were brought to growth.
 This is called the Great Origin [Taiyuan, 太元].
 It was the fruition of the Dao.